 Suffolk Building survey, Suffolk House survey, Property defect survey, Building disputes survey,

-Suffolk is located to the East of England, known as East Anglia , Suffolk has borders with lots of neighbouring counties.
-1st Associated carry out residential building survey and commercial building survey in all of these areas.
+Suffolk is located to the East of England, known as East Anglia, Suffolk has borders with lots of neighbouring counties.
+1st Associated carry out residential building surveys and commercial building surveys in all of these areas.

 If you are purchasing a property in Suffolk, please ensure that you have a building survey carried out on it.
 A building survey, prepared by a chartered building surveyor could literally save you thousands of pounds.
 The survey only needs to uncover one potential problem with the property and the cost of the building survey is more than recovered.

-We are an independent chartered surveyor in Suffolk.
-We are independent of any lender or bank or mortgage company.
+We are independent surveyors who carry out building surveys in Suffolk who are independent of any lender or bank or mortgage company.
 When we are surveying a property we are working for you, not them.
 This means we are working towards your best interests.
 We want to ensure that your property investment is sound and that you are receiving value for money.

-1st Associated .co.uk have Chartered surveyors who are happy to carry out a Building Survey in Suffolk including the market town of Bungay where the legendary Black Shuck killed two people during a service in St Mary's Church, Bury St. Edmunds the capital of Suffolk which is a beautiful old city, the name coming from St Edmund, King of the East Angles, with its a beautiful abbey which is well worth a visit, the pretty village of Debenham which hosts an annual Arts Festival each summer, the market town of Eye with its fantastic mixture of architectural styles, Felixstowe which is a major container port as well as a seaside town, Hadleigh which has an abundance of listed buildings, the market town of Haverhill which has a long history and was recorded in the Domesday Survey in 1086, Ipswich reputably one of the oldest towns in the UK and home to the Tractor Boys, Ipswich Town Football Club, the sandy beaches of Kessingland, Lakenheath housing a large RAF base, Lavenham which is one of the most picturesque villages that we've come across with a number of Tudor and Jacobean timber framed properties, the attractive village of Long Melford with its high street stretching over two and a half miles offering a fantastic selection of shops, cafes and art galleries, Lowestoft a popular holiday resort, Mildenhall housing a large United States Airforce base, Newmarket with its Racecourse which is one of the oldest and most famous flat racing courses in the country, with regular meetings every year, Orford which has charming narrow streets and the magnificent 12 th Century Royal Castle, Oulton Broad which has been well known for over 100 years as the home of the Lowestoft & Oulton Broad Motor Boat Club, Southwold a beautiful coastal town with stunning beaches and harbour, Stowmarket, Walberswick the venue for The British Open Crabbing Championship and finally Woodbridge where the Tidemill was recorded in 1957 as being the last working tidemill, having been first recorded in 1170.
+1st Associated.co.uk use Surveyors who are happy to carry out Building Surveys in Suffolk including the market town of Bungay where the legendary dog, Black Shuck, killed two people during a service in St Mary's Church, Bury St. Edmunds the capital of Suffolk and a beautiful old city, named after St Edmund, King of the East Angles, the pretty village of Debenham which hosts an annual Arts Festival each summer, the market town of Eye with its fantastic mixture of architectural styles, Felixstowe which is a major container port as well as a seaside town, Hadleigh which has an abundance of listed buildings, the market town of Haverhill which has a long history and was recorded in the Domesday Survey in 1086, Ipswich reputably one of the oldest towns in the UK and home to the Tractor Boys, Ipswich Town Football Club, the sandy beaches of Kessingland, Lakenheath housing a large RAF base, Lavenham which is one of the most picturesque villages that we've come across with a number of Tudor and Jacobean timber framed properties, the attractive village of Long Melford with its high street stretching over two and a half miles offering a fantastic selection of shops, cafes and art galleries, Lowestoft a popular holiday resort, Mildenhall housing a large United States Airforce base, Newmarket with its Racecourse which is one of the oldest and most famous flat racing courses in the country, with regular meetings every year, Orford which has charming narrow streets and the magnificent 12 th Century Royal Castle, Oulton Broad which has been well known for over 100 years as the home of the Lowestoft & Oulton Broad Motor Boat Club, Southwold a beautiful coastal town with stunning beaches and harbour, Stowmarket, Sudbury, home of the great Artist Thomas Gainsborough, Walberswick the venue for The British Open Crabbing Championship and finally Woodbridge where the Tidemill was recorded in 1957 as being the last working tidemill, having been first recorded in 1170.

-Many think of Suffolk buildings as old thatched properties with rendered walls and yellow or pink colouring to the render.
-Equally they have a lot of timber framed buildings.
-In fact the rendered properties that we refer to are in fact timber framed with the render going over the top of the timber.
-You will be able to see what we traditionally think of these timber framed buildings in many areas such as Bury St Edmunds and Lavenham where you can see the black and white Tudor style properties.
-This architecture was very much developed by the Victorians.
-The timber prior to that had been lime washed normally in the colour of the render.
-There is an early predominance of brick in many areas as well particularly over towards the east of Suffolk .
-With the Victorian era came more brick building and slates on the roofs.
-It didn't have the impact that it had on many areas.
-In more recent times brick is definitely the predominant building material.
+Many associate Suffolk with old thatched properties with rendered walls and yellow or pink colouring to the render.
+Most of these buildings are timber framed with the render applied on top.
+In areas such as Bury St Edmunds and Lavenham you can see some of these traditional timber framed buildings and also the distinctive black and white Tudor style properties which were developed by the Victorians.
+The timber prior to this had been lime washed normally in the same colour of the render.
+With the Victorian era came more brick buildings with slates on the roofs especially over to the East coast of Suffolk.
+This style didn't have as much impact on other areas of the county.

 If you feel that we have missed a type of architecture in your area we would always be pleased to hear from you.
 Please contact our freephone number 0800 298 5424 if you want any advice on a property that you are about to buy.
 We provide structural surveys or building surveys.
 We can also advise you on what you can or can't do to a property if you are looking to alter or extend it.
 This is particularly important with listed and older properties.